SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Mechanical Design

-Regarding force advantages, the torso actuator generates a thrust force through its torque and reduces the load needed to lift the torso by half when climbing.
-The 2D free body diagram is in \fig{fig:fbd_torso}, and the thrust force is calculated as $F_T = \tau_t / L_t$, where $F_T$ is the thrust force, $\tau_t$ is the torque due to the $q_t$ torso actuator, and the body linkage length, $L_t$.
-If the torso actuator can generate sufficient thrust force to support half the body weight, the reaction forces $F_{R_{RF}}$ and $F_{R_{RB}}$ can be zero.
-The torso actuator in SCALER causes a maximum $30$ N thrust force in a climbing direction for SCALER, which is still significant compared to SCALER's body and leg weight of $9.6$ kg.
+Regarding force advantages, the torso actuator generates a thrust force and reduces the load to lift the torso by half when climbing.
+The 2D free body diagram is in \fig{fig:fbd_torso}, and the thrust force is calculated as $F_T = \tau_t / L_t$, where $F_T$ is the thrust force, $\tau_t$ is the torque due to the $q_t$ torso actuator, and the body linkage length, $L_t$. \red{We compared the case where the torso is actuated and free-moving.
+One side of the body is rigidly fixed.
+When the torso is free to move, a \SI{44}{\newton} force is required to pull up the half-body.
+With the torso actuated, this reduced to \SI{15}{\newton}, indicating \SI{29}{\newton} thrusting in hardware.}